Texas State Highway Loop 353

-Loop 353 is a 7.875 mi loop route in the U.S. state of Texas that follows a former route of U.S. Highway 81 (US 81) in San Antonio.
+Loop 353 is a 7.875 mi loop route in the U.S. state of Texas that follows a former route of U.S. Route 81 (US 81) in southwestern San Antonio, while Loop 368 continues the route through northeast San Antonio.
 Loop 353 follows New Laredo Highway from Interstate 35 (I-35) on the southwest side of San Antonio towards the northeast and follows Nogalitos Street before ending at another point on I-35 just southwest of Downtown San Antonio.
 The road is still a major arterial for the city, providing access to Kelly USA.

 History

 Loop 353 follows the original routing of US 81 on the southwest side of San Antonio.
 US 81 was first designated along this stretch in 1927 and is the basis of the naming of the road Laredo Highway due to US 81 passing through Laredo southwest of San Antonio.
 On September 19, 1961, when US 81 was rerouted onto the freeway to the east, the old segment was designated as Loop 353, but signed as Business US 81, until its decommissioning, which then became Loop 353 only, plus renaming the street New Laredo Highway.
 Loop 353 was proposed for decommissioning as part of TxDOT's San Antonio turnback proposal, which would have turned back over 129 miles of roadway to the city of San Antonio, but the city rejected that proposal.